canonical/tmate-ssh-server-operator/docs/how-to/upgrade.md

 juju refresh tmate-ssh-server
 ```

-The charm is stateless and does not rely on storage such as databases, therefore there is not additional work beyond upgrading the charm revision.
+The charm is stateless and does not rely on storage such as databases, therefore there is no additional work beyond upgrading the charm revision.